ashutoshmjain/gita/src/thought.md

 >
 > Let the outcomes be not your motive, nor let inaction be your disposition.

-`Mahabharata` holds within it, center-folded, the gist of four Vedas - `Bhagvad Gita` - the first written source of `Karma Yoga`.
-Not only did it introduce `Karmyoga` to the world, it did so through an example - the poetic rigor of `Gita` in itself is an example of `Karm Yoga`.
  The question is, how did `Dwaipayana` manage to write such epics at a time when scribing , in itself, was a major challenge? — there was no spell check, no grammar support!
 In fact, Sanskrit Grammar [^panini] was not even formalized yet.
 And of-course there was no computer.
 Not even a type-writer!

 The legend says, when `Dwaipayana` invoked `Bramh` (the entirety of information in continuum) to seek permission for its virtual expansion for humans - through a written down narrative ;  `Bramha` (the embodiment of `Bramh`), in his infinite wisdom, pointed  him to `Siva's`[^siva] son `Ganesa`[^ganesa] (the elephant God). `Adi Parva` the first book of `Mahabharata` describes this story indicating extensive set of contexts covered.
 Translated by `Kisari Mohan Ganguly (1896)`, here is an excerpt -